gaplo917/react-offload-ui-thread-research/README.md

 ### Painful and Time-consuming web worker development

-Because of the learning curve of Web workers, we are tempted to do everything on UI thread like:
+Because of the learning curve of web workers, we are tempted to do everything on UI thread like:

 - calling fragmented REST call and then **aggregate together**